 - (1) The amount shown in this column for each named executive officer represents a lump-sum payment equal to six months in the case of Mr. Yu, nine months in the case of Drs.
-King, Paul and Suliman or 12 months in the case of Dr. Rosenthal of the named executive officer's annual base salary as of December 31, 2020. - (2) The amount shown in this column for each named executive officer represents the value of payment of premiums for coverage under COBRA for the named executive officer and the named executive officer's eligible dependents for up to six months in the case of Mr. Yu, nine months in the case of Drs.
-King, Paul and Suliman or 12 months in the case of Dr. Rosenthal based on the assumptions used for financial reporting purposes under generally accepted accounting principles. - (3) The amount shown in this column for each named executive officer consists of the value of the portions of the unvested in-the-money options held by the named executive officer for which vesting is accelerated upon the triggering event.
-The value of each such portion of such equity awards is calculated by multiplying (x) the closing stock price of our common stock of \$15.13 per share on December 31, 2020, as reported on
+Suliman, Kenkare-Mitra, King, and Paul, or 12 months in the case of Dr. Rosenthal of the named executive officer's annual base salary as of December 31, 2021. - (2) The amount shown in this column for each named executive officer represents the value of payment of premiums for coverage under COBRA for the named executive officer and the named executive officer's eligible dependents for up to six months in the case of Mr. Yu, nine months in the case of Drs.
+Suliman,

+Kenkare-Mitra, King, and Paul, or 12 months in the case of Dr. Rosenthal based on the assumptions used for financial reporting purposes under generally accepted accounting principles ("GAAP").

-- the NASDAQ Global Select Market (less the exercise price per share of the option) by (y) the number of shares covered by such portion of the equity award. - (4) The amount shown in this column for each named executive officer represents a lump-sum payment equal to nine months in the case of Mr. Yu, 12 months in the case of Drs.
-King, Paul and Suliman or 18 months in the case of Dr. Rosenthal of the named executive officer's annual base salary as of December 31, 2020, plus 100% (or 150% in the case of Dr. Rosenthal) of the named executive officer's target annual bonus for 2020. - (5) The amount shown in this column for each named executive officer represents the value of payment of premiums for coverage under COBRA for the named executive officer and the named executive officer's eligible dependents for up to nine months in the case of Mr. Yu, 12 months in the case of Drs.
-King, Paul and Suliman or 18 months in the case of Dr. Rosenthal based on the assumptions used for financial reporting purposes under generally accepted accounting principles.
+- (3) The amount shown in this column for each named executive officer consists of the value of the portions of the unvested shares subject to each of the named executive officer's outstanding equity awards for which vesting is accelerated upon the triggering event.
+The value of each such portion of such equity awards is calculated by multiplying (x) the closing stock price of our common stock of \$20.65 per share on December 31, 2021, as reported on the Nasdaq Global Select Market (less the exercise price per share of the option) by (y) the number of shares covered by such portion of the equity award.
+In the case of an equity award with performance-based vesting, it is assumed that all performance goals and other vesting criteria will be deemed achieved at 100% of target levels. - (4) The amount shown in this column for each named executive officer represents a lump-sum payment equal to nine months in the case of Mr. Yu, 12 months in the case of Drs.
+Suliman, Kenkare-Mitra, King, and Paul, or 18 months in the case of Dr. Rosenthal of the named executive officer's annual base salary as of December 31, 2020, plus 75% in the case of Mr. Yu, 100% in the case of Drs.
+Suliman, Kenkare-Mitra, King, and Paul, or 150% in the case of Dr. Rosenthal of the named executive officer's target annual bonus for 2021. - (5) The amount shown in this column for each named executive officer represents the value of payment of premiums for coverage under COBRA for the named executive officer and the named executive officer's eligible dependents for up to nine months in the case of Mr. Yu, 12 months in the case of Drs.
+Suliman, Kenkare-Mitra, King, and Paul, or 18 months in the case of Dr. Rosenthal based on the assumptions used for financial reporting purposes under GAAP. - (6) The following amounts for Dr. Suliman reflect payments she would have received had a triggering event occurred on December 31, 2021, notwithstanding the fact that she entered into the Separation Agreement with us on that day. - (7) Ms. Rubinstein did not enter into a change in control and severance agreement with us. - (8) The following amounts for Dr. Paul reflect payments he would have received had a triggering event occurred on October 11, 2021, his last day as an executive officer, notwithstanding the fact that he entered into a separate letter agreement with us providing for the terms of his separation.